 USCGC Tampa (WMEC-902)

 USCGC Forward (WMEC-911)

 Any service era or vessel configuration - We can build a model of them all - your pick.

 We offer our US Coast Guard Famous class high endurance cutter (WMEC) models in several poplular size/scale offerings for easy ordering and selection.
 However, if you would like your model made in a size other than those sizes listed, please contact us with your request.
 Custom orders are our specialty!

 Our US Coast Guard ship models are made-to-order, meaning that we do not stock any pre-made models.
 Only when a customer tells us the size and/or scale desired do we build the model.
 Each model is exquisitely crafted by our master model builders and comes fully assembled with a solid hull - hand carved from kiln-dried mahogany.
 Other parts are made from a variety of woods, putty, resin and metals.
-Every model includes pedestals, a polished mahogany base board, and a name plate.
-Options include keel block mounting, waterline models, ships seals and ribbons, and weathering paint schemes.
+Every model includes pedestals, mounted on a polished mahogany base board.
+Options include keel block mounting, waterline models, nameplates, ships seals and ribbons, and weathering paint schemes.

 FREE SHIPPING in the USA - Note that our model prices include shipping and insurance within the USA.

 Shipping costs outside the USA will depend on the model size ordered and shipping destination.
 You will be responsible for any applicable taxes or duties, based on the commercial invoice value for the model.